-If you’re looking to improve your local search engine optimisation (SEO), your Google Business Profile listing is a great place to start.
+If you’re looking to improve your local SEO, your Google Business Profile listing is a great place to start.

 Continue reading to learn how to create your own Google Business Profile account, verify your business and optimise its listing.

 Create A Google Business Profile (formerly Google My Business) Listing